This post is being expanded. Last edit: 1/20/19

 – William James

-From my reflection of human nature, I realized that the human mind is a system that can be hacked by ideas, especially by ideas that align our emotions towards a shared purpose (axiom 1).
-Whether it be the love of Jesus Christ or the pride of Nazi Germany, we want to be part of something relevant.
-We want to belong, and we are defined by the groups we belong to.
-As one former white nationalist observed, we have “three very fundamental human needs: identity, community, and a sense of purpose.”
+While reflecting on my religious upbringing and on our present political cultures, I realized that the mind is a system that can be reset by ideas, especially by ideas that align our emotions (e) towards a shared purpose (m)—axiom 1.¹ Whether it be the divine love (e) of Jesus Christ (m = eternal life) or the racial pride (e) of Nazi Germany (m = world dominance), we want to be part of something relevant.
+We want to belong, and we define ourselves by the groups we belong to.
+As one former neo-Nazi realized, people are drawn to extremist ideologies “because they’re searching for three very fundamental human needs: identity, community and a sense of purpose.”
+(Christian Picciolini, NPR)

 “[Our] history can be viewed as a slowly dawning awareness that we are members of a larger group.
 Initially our loyalties were to ourselves and family; next, to bands of hunter-gatherers; then to tribes, settlements, and nations.
 We have broadened the circle of those we love.
 But if we are to survive, our loyalties must be broadened further, to include the whole human community, the entire planet Earth.” – Carl Sagan